mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 __5. Use heroku for hosting__

-I used to use Linode or a VPS provider.
-I've since changed because Heroku will save you tons of time down the road.
+I used to use Linode or Amazon EC2 a VPS provider.
+I've since changed because [Heroku](http://heroku.com/) will save you tons of time down the road.
 I've wasted hours setting up database backups, worrying about disk space usage, configuring web servers, etc. It's just not worth it.
 Use Heroku.

 Heroku gives you the most bang for your time, take advantage of it.